Car Won’t Start? 5 Signs of a Bad Starter

 3. Try the Tapping Method:

-Tap the starter a few times with a hammer or a similar object gently.
+Tap the starter a few times gently with a hammer or similar object.
 Be careful not to apply excessive force, as this method aims to unstick starter brushes and temporarily restore functionality.
 However, it’s crucial to understand that this is only a temporary solution.

 4. Jump-Start Your Car:

-If tapping the starter doesn’t prove to be useful, you can attempt to jump-start your car.
+If tapping the starter isn’t useful, you can attempt to jump-start your car.
 Find a friend with a working vehicle battery and jumper cables.

 5. Use a Working Car to Charge the Battery: